Skip to main content

 • Records to prove your chemical will be used in research and development with control measures in place.
 The information that we’ll accept depends on the nature of your business and the number of chemicals that you’re introducing solely for research and development.

 • If you’re introducing greater than 250kg of your chemical in a registration year – records to prove the use of your chemical is subject to your control.
-We’ll accept copies of correspondence between you and the users of your chemical.

 Introduction requirements

-• isn’t listed in Annex III of the Rotterdam Convention or Part 1 of Annex A, B or C of the Stockholm Convention on POPs (unless it is introduced solely for use in research or analysis and the amount that you introduce in a registration year does not exceed 100kg)
+*unless it is introduced solely for use in research or analysis and the amount that you introduce in a registration year does not exceed 100kg.

 We’ll accept a signed and dated declaration that these checks took place.

-1. It’s not introduced as a solid or in a dispersion (if applicable).
-We’ll accept an SDS or product information sheet that indicates the appearance.
+2. Chemical is not a solid or in dispersion at the time of introduction (if applicable).
+We’ll accept an SDS or product information sheet that indicates appearance

 Greater than 1000 nm in all dimensions – we’ll accept:

-• an SDS or technical data sheet for the chemical or the product that it’s introduced in that indicates it will be introduced as granules, pellets or a wax; or
+• an SDS or technical data sheet for the chemical or the product that it’s introduced in that indicates it will be introduced as granules, pellets, or a wax; or

 • a study result from a particle size distribution study on your chemical or the product that you will introduce into Australia (conducted according to OECD TG 110)